admahood/neonPlantEcology/README.md

 ## Use

+### npe_site_ids

+If you're not sure which sites to download, you can generate a vector of site codes, which are used by `neonUtilities::loadByProduct` as well as `npe_download`. `npe_site_ids` has the capacity to filter sites based on domain, site type, aridity class, and Koppen Gieger climate classification.

 ### npe_download

-First, download some data using the `download_plant_div` function.
-It defaults to download the diversity data for the Santa Rita Experimental Range in Domain 14 in Arizona.
+This function downloads any NEON dataset, and defaults to the PPPC data for the Jornada Experimental Range in New Mexico, part of Domain 14.
 The `sites` arguement in this function is used to specify which site (or sites) you wish to download.
-A list of field sites can be found [here](https://www.neonscience.org/field-sites/explore-field-sites).

 `sites <- npe_download_plant_div(sites = c("SRER", "JORN")`

-The output is a list of four things.
-The first two are of most interest.
+The raw PPPC data is a list many items.
+Two are of most interest.
 The first list item is the abundances observed in the 1m<sup>2</sup> subplots.
 The second list item is the occurrences observed for the 10m<sup>2</sup> and 100m<sup>2</sup> subplots.

-The function `npe_download` is more generalizaed, and can be used to download any data product from neon.

 ### npe_community_matrix

 This function converts the diversity object downloaded from NEON into a matrix of either abundances (percent cover from 0-100) or occurrences (0 or 1), at the scale of your choosing (1m<sup>2</sup>, 10m<sup>2</sup>, 100m<sup>2</sup>, or 400m<sup>2</sup>, which is a whole plot).
 It can also take as an input the output from the `divStack` function in the neonPlants package.

 `species_occurrence_matrix <- npe_community_matrix(sites, binary=TRUE)`

+### npe_cm_metadata
+`npe_community_matrix` is designed to work with the vegan package, and one of the requirements of vegan functions is that there are only numeric columns in community matrices.
+Therefore, all of the metatdata is collapsed into the rownames.
+This function allows you to extract that very basic metadata back out to a more easily interpretable data frame.

 ### npe_summary (NOTE: formerly npe_diversity_info)